jajajanrey/append-to-spreadsheet/README.md

-# Google Spreadhsheet Api - Update
+# Google Spreadsheet Api - Update

 A [Supercode](http://gosupercode.com) function that append google spreadsheet data.
 Still developing for other methods of google spreadsheet api.